APP-Team-A/APP-group-work/public/team_members/steve.md

 ## About Me

-I'm a professional footballer with a deep passion for the game and a focus on achieving excellence.
-I specialize in delivering match-winning performances, breaking records, and inspiring teams to succeed.
+I'm a professional rally driver with a passion for pushing the limits of speed and precision on the toughest terrains.
+My focus is on mastering challenging rally courses, delivering consistent performances, and inspiring the next generation of drivers.

-Throughout my career, I’ve played for elite clubs like Manchester United, Real Madrid, Juventus, and Al-Nassr, collaborating with top coaches and players in high-stakes competitions.
-My core values revolve around relentless dedication, mentoring teammates, and creating a lasting impact in football.
+Throughout my career, I’ve competed in national and international rallies, including the iconic Safari Rally, working with skilled navigators and top-tier teams.
+My core values center on discipline, teamwork, and resilience in the face of unpredictable conditions.

-Outside of the game, I enjoy contributing to philanthropy, managing my global brand, and staying active with family.
+Off the track, I’m dedicated to mentoring young drivers, promoting motorsport in Kenya, and spending time with my family while exploring new adventures.